joekrump/react-cms-client/README.md

-# L-API-V2
+# React CMS Client

-**l-api-v2** is a CMS interface built with React.
-It allows for interaction with a headless CMS backend.
+A CMS client interface built with React.
+It allows for interaction with an [API server](https://github.com/joekrump/react-cms-api-server) built using Laravel.

 This project makes use of the following frameworks and technologies:
 - [ReactJS](https://facebook.github.io/react/)